fazil-syed/ShowDB-React/README.md

 # SHOWDB

-This project was can be viewed at[ShowDB](https://showdb-fazil.netlify.app/).
+This project was can be viewed at [ShowDB](https://showdb-fazil.netlify.app/).